vaadin/vaadin-mcp/README.md

 The REST server provides an HTTP API for searching Vaadin documentation:

 - Exposes a `/search` endpoint for querying documentation
+- Provides an `/ask` endpoint for AI-generated answers to Vaadin questions
 - Connects to Pinecone vector database for semantic search
 - Handles parameter validation and error handling
-- Returns search results in JSON format
+- Returns search results or AI-generated answers in JSON format

 ### 3. MCP Server (`mcp-server/`)